Peter Vaas: Coaching career

-Presently, Vaas is the Ass’t Supervisor-Replay for the Southeastern Conference (SEC).
-Prior to accepting that role on April 1, 2022, Vaas was an Atlantic Coast Conference (ACC) Instant Replay Official and the Supervisor of Colonial, Ivy Patriot League Replay (starting in the 2020 season).
-In 2022, Vaas served as the Instant Replay Official for the National Championship Game between The University of Georgia and The University of Alabama.
+Presently, Vaas is the assistant supervisor-replay for the Southeastern Conference (SEC).
+Prior to accepting that role on April 1, 2022, Vaas was an Atlantic Coast Conference (ACC) instant replay official and the supervisor of Colonial, Ivy Patriot League Replay (starting in the 2020 season).
+In 2022, Vaas served as the instant replay official for the national championship game between The University of Georgia and The University of Alabama.
 Vaas previously served (2014-2019) as a replay official and communicator for the American Athletic Conference (AAC).

 Peter Vaas is the owner of Everything Football, LLC.